Alicia Ghiragossian: Life

 Alicia Ghiragossian was born in 1936, the daughter of Armenian parents in Córdoba, Argentina.
 Her parents had emigrated to Argentina after the Armenian genocide in the Ottoman Empire.
-She obtained a law degree form the University of Buenos Aires and began practicing as a lawyer, but abandoned the profession to pursue a publishing career.
+She obtained a law degree from the University of Buenos Aires and began practicing as a lawyer, but abandoned the profession to pursue a publishing career.

 She moved to Los Angeles in 1971 where she resided until her death in 2014.
 She had a daughter named Lara.

 Career

 In 1967, Ghiragossian published a collection of poetry (Being and Punctuation), having published her first book the previous year.
 The collection was translated into Italian and illustrated by the Spanish artist Pablo Picasso.
 The same year, an edition of her poems (Roots and Essence) was translated into Armenian, and became a bestseller in Armenia and among the Armenian diaspora.
 Writing in Spanish, English, and Armenian, she went on to publish more than 60 books, most of which are poetry collections.
 She also translated an edition of the Armenian poet Raffi into Spanish.

 Ghiragossian has been variously recognised for her poetry.
 She was nominated for the 1997 Nobel Prize in Literature; the award was later given to the Italian playwright Dario Fo.
 In the same year, she was made an honorary citizen of Armenia, while the Armenian National Academy of Sciences awarded her an honorary doctorate.